ueisele/kafka-images/connect-base/README.md

-# Docker Image for Apache Kafka Connect
+# Docker Image for Apache Kafka Connect (Base)

 Docker image for running the [Open Source version of Apache Kafka Connect](https://github.com/apache/kafka/) in distributed mode.

 The Kafka distribution included in the Docker image is built directly from [source](https://github.com/apache/kafka/).

-The Kafka Connect Docker image is based on [ueisele/apache-kafka-connect-base](https://hub.docker.com/repository/docker/ueisele/apache-kafka-connect).
-It has the Confluent Hub Cli, as well as additional Kafka Connect plugins pre-installed.
+It is a base image and therefore has no additional Cli tools and Kafka Connect plugins installed.

-The Docker images are available on DockerHub repository [ueisele/apache-kafka-connect](https://hub.docker.com/repository/docker/ueisele/apache-kafka-connect), and the source files for the images are available on GitHub repository [ueisele/kafka-images](https://github.com/ueisele/kafka-images).
+The Docker images are available on DockerHub repository [ueisele/apache-kafka-connect-base](https://hub.docker.com/repository/docker/ueisele/apache-kafka-connect-base), and the source files for the images are available on GitHub repository [ueisele/kafka-images](https://github.com/ueisele/kafka-images).

 ## Most Recent Tags